 HYPOTHYROIDISM

-Women are more likely to be affected than men by hypothyroidism due to the hormones produced.
-For every eight women, at least one will likely have some form of thyroid disease.1
+Women are more likely to be affected than men by hypothyroidism, this increased risk is largely attributed to the impact of female sex hormones like estrogen and progesterone on thyroid function.
+According to the Office on Women’s Health, for every eight women, at least one will likely have some form of thyroid disease.

 Hypothyroidism’s deficiency of thyroid hormones can disrupt things such as heart rate, body temperature, and all aspects of metabolism.
 Major symptoms include fatigue, cold sensitivity, constipation, dry skin, and unexplained weight gain.